Issue

 ./5.14.0-427.16.1.el9_4.x86_64/weak-updates/lve-2.1-27.el9/kmodlve.ko

-If the kernel supports the kmodlve module:
+- If the kernel supports the module, reboot the server:

 # lsmod | grep kmod